dortania/OpenCore-Post-Install/misc/rtc.md

 Regarding splitting out chunks, what we'll be doing is omitting chunks of RTC regions until we've narrowed down far enough to the exact spot that's bad.
 You can see the below on how to start:

 1. Testing RtcMemoryFixup
-  * To start, you need to add `rtcfx_exclude=00-FF` in boot-args.
+  * To start, you'll need to add `rtcfx_exclude=00-FF` in boot-args.
 If after a reboot the RTC errors seems solved, this will tell you whether your CMOS errors are RTC related
 2. Split 0x00-0xFF into 2
   * 0x00-0x7F and 0x80-0xFF
       * write down the excluded range which fixes the RTC errors and proceed by splitting more into chunks